mcglasp/ms3/README.md

 'Pinned' terms will be available alongside notifications, whether in mobile or desktop view.
 These terms will be selected by the individual user depending on which terms they most regularly search for.
 The user will be able to click through to the full term usage from the 'pin'.

 Administrators will be able to access a user-management page, from which they can search for a user, change that user's access level, or delete the user account entirely.
 They will also be able to create a new user from here.
-There is a slight structural compromise with this section of the tool, as described later in the Readme.

 From the main navigation Administrators will be able to add a term, while for Read & Comment users this will change to 'Suggest term'.
 Neither functionality will be available to Read-only users.